pyeventsourcing/eventsourcing/docs/topics/infrastructure.rst

 Active record strategy
 ======================

-The event store uses an active record strategy to write sequenced items as database records.
+The event store uses an active record strategy to write sequenced items to database records.

 The library has an abstract base class ``AbstractActiveRecordStrategy`` with abstract methods ``append()`` and ``get_items()``, which can be used on concrete implementations to read and write sequenced items in a